amine-zzr/quiz_app/README.md

 ## 📧 Contact

-For questions and support, please open an issue or contact [your-email@example.com].
+For questions and support, please open an issue or contact [aminezoukri@gmail.com].

 ---
-Made with ❤️ by [Your Name]
+Made with ❤️ by amine-zzr